brandenc40/safer/README.md

 A web scraping API to fetch data from the Department of Transportation's Safety and Fitness Electronic Records ([SAFER](https://safer.fmcsa.dot.gov/CompanySnapshot.aspx)) System.

+Scaping is performed using [Colly](https://github.com/gocolly/colly), this projects only non std lib dependency.

 ## Installation